Assembling Wedding Cakes – Questions and Answers

 That said, there is one other option that you might like.
 Make your ganache from white chocolate candy disks and color the ganache a lavender color.
 Add your food color to the warm cream and then add the white chocolate disks so they can melt.

-a little bit closer to sanity.
+This could be a little bit closer to sanity.